-The Positives and Negatives Of Snow On Garden Plants
+The Positives and Negative Effects Of Snow On Garden Plants

 There is something about freshly fallen snow that is breathtaking and inspiring.
 It is calming.
 Poets have often written about the beauty of snow.